 Enforcement of Architecture Guidelines and Architecture Committee Actions

 Failure of an owner to complete the work in the required time period from the start date (and without seeking an extension of the end date that has been approved) will result in loss of the refundable portion of the building fee.
 Also, if the work done does not comply with the approved plans (other materials or colors used than approved with no resubmittal of plans with the changes for approval) the refundable portion of the building fee will be lost unless changes are made to the work to be compliant with the approved plans.

-Other violations of Architecture Guidelines may be reported by anyone to the AC directly or via the Pine Forest Manager.
+Other violations of Architecture Guidelines may be reported by anyone to the AC directly or via the Pine Forest Community and Property Liaison.
 Violations will be processed in the following manner:

 A member of the AC shall review the alleged violations.
 Owner will be notified of said violation.

 If the violation remains unresolved, two letters (second by registered mail), seven or more days apart, will be sent to the violator by the AC, cc’d to the Pine Forest Board of Directors.
 The letter will clearly state the nature of the violation.

 If there is no response within 14 days of receipt of the second letter, the AC will turn the matter over to the Pine Forest Board and legal counsel.
 Expenses incurred in this process will be the responsibility of the property owner.

 To pay fees

 PO Box 443